LE1DENFROST/Indirect-Balancing-Calculation/README.md

-An application that calculates the parameters of Indirect balancing calculation, one of the Error Theory and Parameter Estimation methods.
+An application that calculates the parameters of Indirect balancing calculation, one of the methods of Adjustment Calculations.